stevenkword/WP-Present/README.md

 2. Activate the plugin through the "Plugins" menu in WordPress.

 ## Developer Notes ##
 * Stable branch, master, is version 0.9.6 and is only compatible up to WordPress 3.8 due to a problem introduced in WordPress 3.9 with the TinyMCE 4.0 Update.
+See [Issue #8](https://github.com/stevenkword/WP-Present/issues/8)
 * Development against WordPress 3.9+ should be done against the development branch

 ## Changelog ##